Scholarships are competitive. The best strategy is to understand the application requirements and process for scholarship and funding opportunities.

 - Graduate School Financial Assistance (including graduate assistantships)

 The Department of Theoretical and Applied Mathematics currently offers these departmental scholarships:

 The Department of Mathematics offers a variety of interdisciplinary accelerated 5-year BS/MS programs!
+This program meshes well with an Honors College thesis.
 Transition to the graduate program happens during the 4th year.
-Your Akron Guarantee Scholarship can be used in the first 4 years to cover both undergraduate and graduate expenses, and the Department has graduate assistantships available for the 5th year.
-Planning early is the key to success for these programs; for more information, visit 5-year Master's or contact Dr. Pat Wilber, Graduate Coordinator of the Math Department, at firstname.lastname@example.org.
+Your Akron Scholarship or Honors College Scholarship can be used in the first 4 years to cover both undergraduate and graduate expenses, and the Department has graduate assistantships available for the 5th year.
+Planning early is the key to success for these programs; for more information, visit 5-year Master's or contact Dr. Pat Wilber, Graduate Coordinator of the Math Department, at email@example.com.

 Dr. Mary E. Maxwell Memorial Scholarship

 This endowed scholarship was established in memory of Dr. Mary E. Maxwell to honor her commitment as a mathematics teacher.
 Established in 1991, the fund provides awards for deserving mathematics majors in the freshman or sophomore year.
 Recipients of this award are named by the Department Chair upon recommendation of a faculty committee within The Department of Theoretical and Applied Mathematics in cooperation with the Office of Student Financial Aid.

 Incoming freshman may be considered for a Maxwell or Faculty Scholarship.
 If you are a high school student who is interested in majoring in mathematics at The University of Akron next fall, you may print out and submit the Freshman Scholarship Application Form to be considered for such an award.

 The Faculty Scholarship